From Baptist Health South Florida

-Living in South Florida creates many self-proclaimed “experts” about the heat index, dangerous temperatures and related illnesses, such as dehydration, heat exhaustion and heat stroke.
-But, some facts about our body’s reaction to hot weather may surprise even the most “expert” among us.
+Living in a hot and humid climate always raises the risk of heat-related illnesses for both adults and children.
+Those potentially dangerous illnesses include dehydration, heat exhaustion and heat stroke.
+Some facts about our body’s reaction to hot weather may surprise even the most seasoned South Florida expert.

 As the peak of South Florida’s treacherous summertime heat approaches, a real expert on heat-related illness, Baptist Health Primary Care’s Gabriel Solti-Grasz, M.D., explains that what you might think you know about the effects of high temperatures and humidity on the body may not be enough to prevent a dangerous health crisis.

 “Heat stroke is the end of the story,” Dr. Solti-Grasz said.
 “The beginning of the story is where we can prevent a grave situation from quickly evolving.”

 Dr. Solti-Grasz says preventing dehydration is key, and there’s a simple recipe for that – H2O.

 “People often don’t drink water or liquids until they begin to feel thirsty,” he said.
 “But thirst is an indication that the process of dehydration has begun.”

 Dr. Solti-Grasz recommends drinking water before going out in the heat and continuing to drink water regularly for the duration of time spent outside.
 If exercising in the heat, he recommends drinking a sports drink with electrolytes to replenish nutrients, such as salt and potassium.
 These, he says, are lost quickly during exertion in high temperatures or high humidity.
 Electrolytes help your body function properly, including regulating heart rate and maintaining a healthy body temperature.